KhronosGroup/glTF/specification/1.1/README.md

 Assets defined in other formats, such as images and GLSL shader source code, may be stored in external files referenced via URI or embedded directly into the JSON using  [data URIs](https://developer.mozilla.org/en/data_URIs).

+Valid glTF asset must specify its version and contain at least one [mesh primitive](#meshes).

 <p align="center">
 <img src="figures/files.png" width="50%" />
 </p>